November 23, 2025 (1mo ago) — last updated January 1, 2026 (18d ago)

 Q: Is Clean Architecture overkill for small projects?

-A: For quick prototypes, strict layering can add unnecessary overhead.
-If a project may grow or be maintained long-term, a “clean-ish” separation between business logic and framework code offers big future savings.
+A: For quick prototypes, strict layering can add overhead.
+If a project may grow or be maintained long term, a clear separation between business logic and framework code offers big future savings.

 Q: How does Clean Architecture differ from Hexagonal or Onion Architecture?

 A: They’re variations on the same idea.
-All aim to protect the core business logic by making dependencies point inward.
-The differences are mainly terminology and mental models.
+All aim to protect core business logic by making dependencies point inward.
+Differences are mainly terminology and mental models.

 Q: Can I migrate a legacy system to Clean Architecture without a full rewrite?